jinghuazhao/Omics-analysis/docs/proteomics.md

 [^wget]: **MSV000086195** download:

-    This is a companioni to
+    This is a companion to

     Julian RK (2025).
 R Programming for Mass Spectrometry: Effective and Reproducible Data Analysis.
     ISBN: 978-1-119-87235-1, <https://books.wiley.com/titles/9781119872351/>.